Pylons/pyramid_jinja2/docs/index.rst

 It would now be possible to use templates named ``foo.html`` and ``foo.jinja2``.
 Each renderer extension will use its own :class:`jinja2.Environment`.
-These alternate renderers can be extended at runtime using the ``name`` parameter to the other directives such as :func:`pyramid_jinja2.get_jinja2_environment`.
+These alternative renderers can be extended at runtime using the ``name`` parameter to the other directives such as :func:`pyramid_jinja2.get_jinja2_environment`.